 It’s almost impossible to be objective about your writing because you are too familiar with it.
 You can’t see it as a reader would – for the first time.
 If your writing isn’t professional, your credibility goes down a few points.
 So, don’t give readers an opportunity to look elsewhere.
 Grab the reader’s attention while you have it.

-This is true not only for web content, but for brochures, speeches, scripts, presentations, opinions, handouts, and displays – all material should be in its best condition.
+This is true for web content, brochures, displays, handouts, presentations, speeches or scripts – all material should be in its best condition.

-Having a keen eye for editing and proofreading includes ensuring clear writing, clarity, consistency, format, grammar, proper word usage, punctuation, and style.
+Having a keen eye means reviewing clarity, consistency, format, grammar, punctuation, sentence structure and style.

 Using Fresh Eyes is having a fresh perspective – I review it as a reader would.